-Our Health Center is required by law to protect the privacy of your personal health information.
+Our Health Center is required by law to protect the privacy of personal health information.
 Upon request, the College will provide you with information about our practices.
 For information on vaccines, medicines, and lab tests available in the Health Center, stop by to speak with the College Nurse.

-The hours of operation for the Health Center at Limestone College are as follows: Monday - Friday 8:30 a.m. - 2:30 p.m.
+The hours of operation for the Health Center at Limestone College are as follows:

+Monday - Friday 8:30 a.m. - 3:00 p.m.

-Limestone College has two consulting physicians: Dr. Todd Morgan and Dr. Samual Swad.
-For nonemergency situations, doctors' appointments will be made on an as needed basis after an evaluation in the Health Center.
+Limestone College has a consulting physician, Dr. Todd Morgan.
+For non-emergency situations, doctors' appointments will be made on an as-needed basis after an evaluation in the Health Center.
 If the nurse is needed after hours, she can be reached by a Resident Director (RD).

-In case of an emergency, students living in a residence hall should report serious illness or injury promptly to an RA or RD; then the student should go immediately to the emergency room at Upstate Carolina Medical Center or call 911.
+In case of an emergency, students living in a residence hall should report serious illness or injury promptly to an RA or RD; then the student should go immediately to the emergency room at Upstate Carolina Medical Center or call 9-911.